 But, for most whisky drinkers, it’s not a useful definition.
 It refers to one-eight of a fluid ounce, less than a teaspoon.
 Hardly enough whisky to get the sides of your glass wet.
 If you’re having even a modest whisky, you’d have 10 drams, and a cocktail might have as many as 16 drams.

-Why is it called a dram of whiskey?
+So, why is it called a dram of whiskey?

 Let's recap: The word ‘dram’ comes from the Ancient Greek Word 'drackhme’.
 The term referred to coins and appeared in the bible to mean a unit of treasure.
 Drackhme evolved into Latin, Old French and Old English.
 Finally, it entered the modern lexicon.
-No one is sure exactly when it started referring to whisky, rather than medicine.
+No one is sure exactly when it started meaning whisky, rather than medicine.
 But I like to think that whisky is medicine.
 So, let’s say that’s how it made the change.
 The amount of whiskey in a dram isn’t defined, but we can all agree that the first pour is hardly ever enough.

-Further reading: if you enjoyed reading this article, here are a few more:
+If you enjoyed reading this article, here are a few more: